Cantaloupe Inc. (CTLP) Analysis & Opinions from Experts

 Cantaloupe Inc. (NASDAQ: CTLP) is -38.06% lower on its value in year-to-date trading and has touched a low of $4.28 and a high of $13.25 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CTLP stock was last observed hovering at around $5.33 in the last trading session, with the day’s gains setting it 0.17% off its average median price target of $10.00 for the next 12 months.
-It is also 60.71% off the consensus price target high of $14.00 offered by 5 analysts, but current levels are 31.25% higher than the price target low of $8.00 for the same period.
+The CTLP stock was last observed hovering at around $5.33 in the last trading session, with the day’s gains setting it 0.17%.

 3 Tiny Stocks Primed to Explode